Wait Until Spring, Bandini

 Wait Until Spring, Bandini is a novel by American author John Fante.
-Released in 1938, it was his first published novel; The Road to Los Angeles, written in 1936, was discovered after Fante has died and was released posthumously in 1985.
+Released in 1938, it was his first published novel.
 The book is set in a small-town in Colorado and tells the story of the Bandini family during a winter in the Great Depression.
 It is the first book in the Bandini Quartet, a semi-autobiographical series of books about Arturo Bandini, the son of Italian immigrants to the United States.
 The novel was adapted into a 1989 film of the same name starring Joe Mantegna as Svevo Bandini, Ornella Muti as Maria Bandini, and Faye Dunaway as Mrs. Hildegarde.